 During a community cleanup, residents pick up trash, leaves, yard waste, dirt and other potential pollutants from streets and other hard surfaces and dispose of them appropriately.
 The MWMO provides support for neighborhood organizations and other community groups to conduct their own community cleanup events.
 This includes tools and other resources to use for the cleanup event, as well as promotional materials and other documents to help organize, lead, and track results of cleanup efforts.

 Participants are encouraged to share their experiences online and how how fun and easy it is to help protect the Mississippi River.
 Use the hashtag #MWMOgoodneighbor to help spread the word on social media.

 Lead a Community Cleanup

-MWMO has resources to assist your Good Neighbor Community Cleanup!
+MWMO has resources to assist your community cleanup!
 Cleanup kits include: rakes, brooms, gloves, trash grabbers, garbage bags, dust pans, hanging scales and safety vests.

 Print materials are also included such as: planning checklist, flyers, sign-up forms, safety tips, talking points and reporting forms.
-(You can download the PDF versions below.)
+You can also download the PDF versions here (ZIP, 2.7 MB).